abinashstack/Discord-Bot/README.md

 ### What Is This ?

-* It is a web app made using nodejs and mongo-db
+* It is a web app made using nodejs and mongoDB

 ### Tools and Languages Used